The X Factor (British TV series) series 7: Ratings

 The first episode on 21 August attracted 11.88 million viewers on ITV1, the highest ever ratings for a series premiere of The X Factor.
 It was watched by 46.5% of television viewers during its original broadcast.
 The episode also received ratings of 568,000 on ITV1 HD.
 The first live performance show on 9 October 2010 gained 12.62 million viewers, attaining a 48.5% share of the audience during broadcast.
 The final result on 12 December was the highest rated episode with 16.55 million viewers on ITV1, a 51.5% audience share and 1.16 million viewers on ITV1 HD.
 It peaked at 19.4 million (18.14 million on ITV1 and 1.3 million on ITV1 HD) and was the highest rated television episode of 2010 in the UK.
-Official ratings concluded that the series averaged 14.13 million (including HD), making it the most watched series to date.
+Official ratings concluded that the series averaged 14.13 million (including HD), making it the most watched series in the show's history.
 The series dominated the weekly rankings, taking up the top position for the first four weeks, then the top two positions until the final.
-The first part of the final was beaten into fourth place by two episodes of Coronation Street which celebrated its 50th anniversary that week.